linkerd/website/linkerd.io/content/2/features/cni.md

 Once the DaemonSet is up and running, all subsequent installs that include a `linkerd-proxy` container (including the Linkerd control plane), no longer need to include the `linkerd-init` container.
-Omission of the init container is controlled by the `--linkerd-cni-enabled` flag.
+Omission of the init container is controlled by the `--linkerd-cni-enabled` flag at control plane install time.

 Install the Linkerd control plane, with: